Examples Gallery

 A small set of contracts, each introducing a new pattern.
-They build on each other: SimpleStorage uses one slot, Counter adds arithmetic, Owned adds access control, and SimpleToken combines all three.
+They build on each other: SimpleStorage uses one slot, Counter adds arithmetic, Owned adds access control, SimpleToken combines all three.

 ## SimpleStorage